eirikhanasand/iikg2001/exam/exam22.md

 4. Negative requirements.

 ## Question 28
-The findings of a code review indicate that cryptographic operations in code use the Rijndael cipher, which is the original publication of which of the following algorithms?
+The findings of a code review indicate that cryptographic operations in code use the Rijndael cipher, which is the original publication of which of the following algorithms?<br/>
 Select one alternative:

 1. Advanced Encryption Standard (AES).